-Effective tax rate Actual tax liability (or a reasonable estimate thereof) expressed as a percentage of a pre-tax income base rather than as a percentage of taxable income, i.e. tax rates that take into account not only the statutory or nominal tax rate, but other aspects of the tax system (e.g. allowable deductions), which determine the tax liability.
+Effective tax rate Actual tax liability (or a reasonable estimate thereof) expressed as a percentage of a pre-tax income base rather than as a percentage of taxable income, i.e. tax rates that take into account not only the statutory or nominal tax rate, but also other aspects of the tax system (e.g. allowable deductions), which determine the tax liability.

-Emerging markets A name given by international investors to middle income economies.
-Emerging Market Bond Index plus (EMBI+) A leading benchmark tool developed by JP Morgan to track the performance of emerging markets external debt instruments.
-Equalisation Fund levy Dedicated fuel levy used to subsidise the local synthetic fuel industry.
+Emerging markets A name given by international investors to middle-income economies.
+Equalisation Fund levy A dedicated fuel levy used to subsidise the local synthetic fuel industry.
 It is also used to smooth the impact of fluctuations in the international oil price (and exchange rate) on the domestic fuel price.